Russian spy receives suspended sentence for espionage

-On Tuesday, the Specialised Criminal Court in Banská Bystrica approved a plea agreement between the Special Prosecutor's Office and Bohuš Garbár.
+On Tuesday, the Specialised Criminal Court in Banská Bystrica approved a plea agreement between the Special Prosecutor's Office and Russian spy Bohuš Garbár.

 Garbár provided information to the Russian secret service in the past, for which he has been found guilty of espionage.
 In addition, he has been convicted of accepting a bribe.